 New Beginnings’ pilot-testing of the Power Source Plus curriculum over 18 months found statistically significant improvements in mental health outcomes for youth who participate in 9 or more sessions.
 As part of New Beginnings’ mental health services, youth in all of New Beginnings programs can now participate in weekly Power Source Plus groups.

 - Read the New Beginnings newsletter cover article from Winter 2016, which includes youth testimonials about the benefits of mindfulness

 - Review the research results of the Power Source Plus Project Summary (190 KB PDF for Download or text version below) and on the poster (751 KB PDF) New Beginnings presented at the 2015 Runaway & Homeless Youth National conference.

-For more information about bringing Power Source Plus to your school or youth organization, please contact our Mental Health Program at 207-795-6048 x210.
+For more information about bringing Power Source Plus to your school or youth organization, please contact the Director of Mental Health Services at 207-795-6048 x210.